ectweitmann/book-club-ui/README.md

 - Continue to gain competency with React fundamentals, Router and Cypress testing
 - Practice building a server in Express
-- Successful populate a PostgresSQL database using Knex query builder
+- Successful populate a PostgreSQL database using Knex query builder
-- Learn how to deploy an API with a PostgresSQL database on Heroku
+- Learn how to deploy an API with a PostgreSQL database on Heroku
 - Gain an understanding of what is it like to create both the frontend and the backend of an application